juliangruber/level-sandbox/README.md

 # level-sandbox

-  A sandbox for hosting a leveldb in.
+  A sandbox for hosting leveldbs.

 ## Installation